EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 That's a `SigningCredentials` instance that we create using the "key" that we have configured in `VehicleQuotes/appsettings.json`, along with the algorithm to use to produce it.

 And that's about it.
 There isn't much else to this class.
-It is somewhat involved but that's just how it is in .NET when it comes to creating JWTs.
+It is somewhat involved but that's just how JWTs are created in .NET.

 ### The action method that puts it all together